Estimated reading time: 8 minutes

 As the first few hours fade, newborns tend to be less interested in eating and much more interested in sleeping.
 Around the 24-hour mark, your newborn’s appetite will again begin to increase.
 However, doctors typically recommend that parents feed their newborn every 2 to 3 hours around the clock.
 If necessary, gently wake your baby to initiate a feeding.

 The first milk you produce is colostrum, a thick yellowish fluid that is ideally suited to the needs of your newborn.
+This is produced starting during your pregnancy, and is the fluid that you may notice leaking from your breasts even before your baby is born.
 Most women make only about an ounce of colostrum in the first twenty-four hours after birth.
 Many moms worry if baby is getting enough to eat before their “mature” milk comes in.
 Rest assured, colostrum is exactly what your baby needs in that first day of life and the volume will increase over the next few days (2).

 How Often to Feed a Newborn: The First Few Days